Lara Flynn Boyle: Career

 In 1986, Boyle landed a small part in John Hughes's teen comedy film Ferris Bueller's Day Off, which earned her a SAG card, though her scenes were deleted from the final cut of the film.
-Subsequently, Boyle had a supporting role as Jackie Bradford in the television miniseries Amerika (1987), followed by guest appearances on episodes of the series Jack and Mike (1987) and Sable (1987).
+Subsequently, Boyle had a supporting role as Jackie Bradford in the television miniseries Amerika, followed by guest appearances on episodes of the series Jack and Mike and Sable (all in 1987).

 After a string of supporting roles, Boyle landed a lead role in the Gary Sherman horror film Poltergeist III (1988), which was distributed by the media company MGM.
 Although she was cast as Ginny Danburry in Peter Weir's drama film Dead Poets Society (1989), her scenes were ultimately deleted from the final cut.

 Twin Peaks gave me everything I have as an actor.
 It put me where I am now because it was so beautifully soulful, and I think it just brought out the best of the actors.
 There was no acting going on – we were living on Twin Peaks.
 It gave me my career.